arialdomartini/arialdomartini.github.io/_posts/monads-for-the-rest-of-us/2023-08-01-monads-for-the-rest-of-us-9.md

 Assert.Equal("I'm a side effect", File.ReadAllText("output.txt"));
 ```

+I'm not particularly fond of the box metaphor, but if you really want to see IO trough that lens, sqeeze your eyes and imagine it as a box containing the value it will eventually generate when run (together with side-effects).
-The IO Monad is one of those that lends itself well to being interpreted with the metaphor of the box.
-If define an extension method that takes the IO Monad as the first parameter:
+It helps to to define an extension method that takes the IO Monad as the first parameter:

 ```csharp
 static IO<B> Map<A, B>(this IO<A> ioa, Func<A, B> f) =>
     f.Map()(ioa);
 ```

-then its use becomes:
+Then, you use it as follows:

 ```csharp
 IO<int> l = io.Map(length);
 ```

 Read `io.Map(length)` as:

 * map the function `length : string -> int`
-* to the content of the box `io`, which contains a `string`
+* to the content of the box `io`, which contains / will eventually produce a `string`
 * preserving the side effects

 This is equivalent of using LINQ as the following: